deekayen/aidstoscoutmastership/manuscript/health_and_strength!.md

 ### Swimming

-The advantages of swimming among many other forms of physical training are these:–
+The advantages of swimming among many other forms of physical training are these:-

 * The boy delights in it, and is keen to learn.
 * He gets to enjoy cleanliness.